 Following the pre-trial hearing, Rothman J held that the media companies were considered primary distributors of their individual Facebook news pages and were consequentially liable for any third-party user comments posted.

 Unsurprisingly, an Appeal was lodged in the full Appeal Court of the Supreme Court of New South Wales a year later.
 Somewhat surprisingly, the Court upheld the original decision.

 A consequence of the Court’s decision is that, by being a primary distributor, the media companies could not use the defence of innocent dissemination.
 The news companies argued that they do not use their Facebook pages in the same way users do.
 Instead, they provide a platform to facilitate the discussion and dissemination of information.

 The Court is yet to decide if the actual content posted and the comments were defamatory.

-· Common sense approach should be taken when considering about the audience may react to posts.
+- Common sense approach should be taken when considering how the audience may react to posts.

 Voller v Fairfax Media Publications Pty Ltd; Voller v Australian News Channel Pty Ltd NSWSC 766.

 Fairfax Media Publications; Nationwide News Pty Ltd; Australian News Channel Pty Ltd v Voller NSWCA 102.